There aren't any images for this school. Be the first to show your picture to thousands of people!

 Financial Aid

-Gateway offers four types of financial aid: grants, state scholarships, federal work-study, and loans.
+There are four types of financial aid available to enrolled students: grants, state scholarships, federal work-study, and loans.
 Awards may be made in any or all of the four categories, depending on eligibility.

 The Gateway Community College Foundation, Inc., awards or administers various scholarships each spring for use in the following academic year.
-The GCC Foundation scholarship brochure lists the various scholarships available and includes an application form.
+The scholarship brochure lists the various scholarships available and includes an application form, so be sure to contact the school and obtain the list before applying for loans.

 Student Financial Aid Details